My name is Vixey Foxwish Douglas, and my pronouns are it/its.

 Biostatistics

-I gained substantial programming skills in Python from working through problems on my own using LeetCode and have completed a C++ Data Structures course.
-I've also shared some of my solutions on my GitHub so that you can get a sense of what my original code looks like in practice.
-So far, I'm best at using:
+I learned substantial Python from working through problems on my own using LeetCode and completed a C++ Data Structures course.
+I've also shared some of my LeetCode solutions on my GitHub.
+I'm best with:

-While I'm most comfortable with Python and C++, I have some experience with Siemens NX, Processing, MATLAB, Arduino, MOE, LabVIEW, Minitab, and R programming.
+While I'm most comfortable with Python, PyTorch, C, and C++, I have some experience with MATLAB, R, Java, Processing, TypeScript, MIPS, Minitab, Arduino, Siemens NX, MOE, and LabVIEW.

 I'm highly proficient at making original digital art and animation in Adobe Creative Suite/Creative Cloud, via my customary workflow of Photoshop, Flash/Animate, After Effects, and Premiere.
 I've worked in Autodesk Maya for more advanced 3D projects.

-Rensselaer Polytechnic Institute in Troy, NY ranks #12 for best computer science and engineering schools (Business Insider) and ranks #32 (U.S. News and World Report) for undergraduate engineering programs.
+Rensselaer Polytechnic Institute in Troy, NY ranks #12 for best computer science and engineering schools (Business Insider) and ranks #32 for undergraduate engineering programs (U.S. News and World Report).

 Graduate Record Examination (GRE General Test)